PMDev483/cs-azure-integration-bicep/README.md

 | `deployActivityLogDiagnosticSettings`   | no       | Deploy Activity Log Diagnostic Settings.
 Defaults to `true`.                                                                   |
 | `deployEntraLogDiagnosticSettings`      | no       | Deploy Entra Log Diagnostic Settings.
 Defaults to `true`.                                                                      |

+#### Preparation

+1. Download this repo to your local machine
+2. Open a new Terminal window and change directory to point at the downloaded repo
+3. Run `az login` to log into Azure via the Azure CLI.
+Be sure to select a subscription that is in the tenant whose root Management Group you want to register with Falcon Cloud Security.
+4. Run the deployment command provided below.
+To track progress of the deployment or if you encounter issues and want to see detailed error messages:
+   - Open the Azure Portal
+   - Go to Management Groups > Tenant Root Groups
+   - Select Deployments from the left menu.
+   - You will see the deployment in progress, whose default name is `cs-managementgroup-deployment`

 #### Deployment command

 ```sh